-This frivolous pictorial language, as the English say "pretty and nice", but also raw and apparently cold bring once again the meeting of East and West, denying the pictorial standards of Chinese water and ink techniques (shuimo) and the oil on canvas of the West, emphasising the ironic and desecrating contents of Zhou Tiehai's works.
+This frivolous pictorial language, as the English say "pretty and nice", but also raw and apparently cold bring once again the meeting of East and West, denying the pictorial standards of Chinese water and ink techniques (shuimo) and the oil on canvas of the West, emphasizing the ironic and desecrating contents of Zhou Tiehai's works.

 In this way the artist suggests a contemporary and avant-garde vision of art, especially on painting, showing the necessity to keep detached from canonical and academic creative standards.
-His work is an anti-painting, which observes and absorbs everything but has impermanent features and ethereal nuances.
+His work is anti-painting, which observes and absorbs everything but has impermanent features and ethereal nuances.
 He uses various supports, ranging from the common canvas to painting on newspapers, which come from old Chinese "dazibao"(newspapers to hang up) to propose the ready made genre and to show, always in a provocative way, that art has no value but it is only old paper.

-Sometimes he uses motorised moving rolls of paper so that when the spectator pushes a button the rolls move automatically.
+Sometimes he uses motorized moving rolls of paper so that when the spectator pushes a button the rolls move automatically.
 This idea came to the artist from the Chinese photographic studios where they were used for special backgrounds, like waterfalls and pyramids, as they did not have the economic possibilities to travel.

-In reality if we read behind the lines of his irony and apparent simplicity in connection to art we will surely find a great cognitive faculty and an exceptional culture.
+In reality, if we read behind the lines of his irony and apparent simplicity in connection to art we will surely find a great cognitive faculty and an exceptional culture.

 He is able to elaborate again and contest concepts, which are always unknown to Chinese society.
 If it were not for him they would not be able to grasp the meaning because they are so different.